 Machine Falls and Rutledge Falls are a spectacular pair of waterfalls not far from each other.
 Machine Falls requires a bit more of a hike—but the end result is worth it—whereas Rutledge Falls is on private property that’s open to the public and a quick, but steep climb down into the canyon which the waterfall flows into.

-Your last stop on this road trip is for the Angel’s Share tour at Jack Daniel’s, the reigning champion of whiskey worldwide.
+Your last stop on this road trip is for a tour at Jack Daniel’s, the reigning champion of whiskey worldwide.
 Even if you don’t imbibe, this tour is impossibly fun and a must-do for understanding how the distilling landscape has shaped Tennessee.

 You’ll also want to allot time for lunch at Miss Mary Bobo’s and a walk around the square.
 There aren’t many places to stay in the area, but if you’re not driving back up to Nashville or even Franklin, I’d recommend booking a room at the historic Tolley House in downtown Lynchburg.